Real structures and the $\mathrm{Pin}^-(2)$-monopole equations: Real K a hler surfaces

 \subsection{Witten's perturbation}

-In the previous subsection, we consider the perturbation by an $I$-invariant $(1,1)$-form $\eta$, and the $\Pin^-(2)$-monopole moduli space is identified with the $I$-invariant moduli space of vortices and holomophic simple pairs.
-In this subsection, we consider the pertutbation as in \thmref{thm:SWml}.
+In the previous subsection, we consider the perturbation by an $I$-invariant $(1,1)$-form $\eta$, and the $\Pin^-(2)$-monopole moduli space is identified with the $I$-invariant moduli space of vortices and holomorphic simple pairs.
+In this subsection, we consider the perturbation as in \thmref{thm:SWml}.

 Let $(X,\omega,\iota)$ be a compact K\"{a}hler surface with anti-holomorphic involution $\iota$, and $E$ and $E^\prime$ two $C^\infty$ complex line bundles such that $\iota^*E\cong\bar{E}$ and $\iota^*E^\prime\cong\bar{E}^\prime$.
 We suppose $I=\overline{\iota^*(\cdot)}$ defines involutions on $E$ and $E^\prime$.
 Consider $\mathscr{P}^s(E)\times\mathscr{P}^s(E^\prime)$.
 Let $\G^{\C}=C^\infty(X,\C^*)$ act on $\mathscr{P}^s(E)\times\mathscr{P}^s(E^\prime)$ by